1–2 spots available for Q2 · Claim yours

 What is a web performance budget in simple terms?

-A web performance budget is a set of agreed-upon limits on your website's speed and size.
-It caps things like page weight, load time, and the number of scripts, similar to how a financial budget caps spending.
-It prevents your site from getting slower as new features and content get added over time.
+A web performance budget is a set of agreed limits on your site's speed and size.
+It caps page weight, load time, and the number of scripts, the same way a financial budget caps spending.
+It prevents the site from getting slower as features and content get added.

 How much does it cost to implement a performance budget?

-Setting a performance budget itself costs nothing.
+Setting one costs nothing.
 It is a decision, not a purchase.
-Monitoring tools range from free (Google PageSpeed Insights, Lighthouse) to $12-150 per month for automated dashboards.
+Monitoring tools range from free (PageSpeed Insights, Lighthouse) to $12 to $150 per month for automated dashboards.
 The real cost is the discipline of enforcing the budget during development and content updates.

 What is a good page load time for a startup website?

 Aim for under 2.5 seconds on mobile.
-Google considers this a "good" threshold for Largest Contentful Paint, the main speed metric.
-Sites loading in 1-2 seconds outperform those at 3+ seconds by a wide margin in conversion rates.
-According to Portent data, the highest conversion rates happen at 1-second load times.
+Google considers this the "good" threshold for Largest Contentful Paint, the main speed metric.
+Sites loading in 1 to 2 seconds outperform those at 3+ seconds by a wide margin in conversion rates.
+According to Portent, the highest conversion rates happen at 1-second load times.

 Do performance budgets slow down development?

 Not in my experience across 250+ projects.
 They change how teams think about trade-offs.
-Instead of "add everything and optimize later," teams ask "is this worth the performance cost?" upfront.
-That saves time because you avoid the costly cycle of shipping bloated features and then scrambling to optimize after launch.
+Instead of "ship it and optimize later," teams ask "is this worth the performance cost?" upfront.
+That saves time.
+You skip the costly cycle of shipping bloated features and then scrambling to fix them after launch.

 Who should own the performance budget at a startup?

-The founder or CTO should set and enforce it.
-If you do not have a CTO, this is one of the responsibilities a fractional CTO handles.
-The budget touches both engineering (code optimization) and marketing (scripts, images, content), so it needs someone with authority over both teams.
+The founder or CTO sets and enforces it.
+If you do not have a CTO, this is one of the responsibilities a fractional CTO handles, starting at $4,500/mo for advisory.
+The budget touches engineering (code) and marketing (scripts, images, content), so it needs someone with authority over both teams.

 Next steps

 If you have read this far, you already know more about performance budgets than most startup founders.
-Here is what to do with that knowledge:
+What to do with that knowledge:

-1. Today: Run your homepage through PageSpeed Insights and write down your LCP, INP, CLS, and total page weight.
+1. Today.
+Run your home page through PageSpeed Insights.
+Write down LCP, INP, CLS, and total page weight.

-2. This week: Research your top 2-3 competitors using the same tool.
+2. This week.
+Run the same test on your top 2 to 3 competitors.
 Set your initial budget targets.

-3. This month: Share the budget with your team and add a performance check to your deployment process, even if it is just a manual step.
+3. This month.
+Share the budget with your team.
+Add a performance check to your deployment process, even if it is a manual step.

-If your site is already slow and you are not sure where the problem started, or if you want someone to set up a performance budget and the monitoring infrastructure around it, let's talk.
-I have done this at companies ranging from early-stage startups to enterprises like bolttech, and the process is the same: measure, set limits, and build the discipline to enforce them.
+If your site is already slow and you do not know where the problem started, or if you want someone to set up the budget and the monitoring around it, book a free strategy call.
+I have done this at companies ranging from early-stage startups to the $1B+ unicorn bolttech, and the process is the same: measure, set the limits, build the discipline.

 Performance is not a feature you ship once.
 It is a constraint you maintain.
 A budget gives you the structure to maintain it without thinking about it every day.